BitcoinDesign/Guide/guide/designing-products/user-research-resources.md

 *A survey of over 200 crypto holders regarding their frequency and experiences in transacting crypto, with the goal of unearthing some of the common issues they’ve faced.*

-Published in February 2019 by FIO.
+_Published  February 2019 by Foundation for Interwallet Operability (FIO)._

 ###### [2nd Global Cryptoasset Benchmarking Study](https://www.jbs.cam.ac.uk/faculty-research/centres/alternative-finance/publications/2nd-global-cryptoasset-benchmark-study/#.X_1mxi1h1qs)